 Use of chemotherapy may depend on the specific type of breast cancer you have and how aggressive it is.
 In some cases, waiting until after you deliver is an option.

-High doses of radiation given at any time during pregnancy can the risks of harm to the baby.
-These risks include:
+High doses of radiation given at any time during pregnancy can

 For this reason, radiation therapy is usually delayed until after the baby is born.